-Is The Brexit Coin Risky?
+Is The New Brexit Coin Risky?

-A total of three million Privy Council approved coins will be ready to be released to the public on October 31st which will then be followed by another seven million next year.
-The new Brexit coin does come with added risk of even more abandoned coins if the government struggles to find a deal requiring another extension.
+A total of three million Privy Council approved Brexit coins will be ready to be released to the public on October 31st which will then be followed by another seven million next year.
+The new Brexit coin does come with added risk of even more abandoned coins if the government struggles to find a Brexit deal requiring another extension.

-What Happens if Brexit is Delayed...
+What Happens if the Brexit Deal is Delayed...
 Again?

 As I'm sure you’re aware, if no deal is passed by 18th October the UK government must ask for a Brexit extension.
 It’s looking more and more likely that this will be the case.
-Whilst the European Parliament has no obligation to grant an extension, it’s not inconceivable that Brexit could be delayed a further three months.......or indefinately at this rate!
+Whilst the European Parliament has no obligation to grant an extension, it’s not inconceivable that Brexit could be delayed a further three months.......or indefinitely at this rate!

-Will Brexit Happen?
+Will A Brexit Deal Happen?

 Your guess is as good as ours.
-By announcing the coin it seems like it will happen, but this could be a psychological ploy to convince doubters on both sides that Brexit is going ahead on the 31st of October.
+By announcing the coin it seems like it will happen, but this could be a psychological ploy to convince doubters on both sides that a Brexit deal is going ahead on the 31st of October.
 The question is, are the government and Prime Minister really serious about leaving by then?
 Or could it all be a ploy by Dominic Cummings?
 At such a late stage no one really knows.
 It may be time to flip a coin - or even better, one of our famous Referendum Medallions.

 Chards Mark the Occasion

 We created a Brexit medallion as people were unsure of which way to vote.
 Why not flip a coin (or medallion) to decide?
 There are two medallions on offer.
 One is made from copper with a rose gold finish, the other is made from brass with a shiny appearance.
-Both medallions feature the Union flag on one side with the word 'OUT' and the the European flag on the other side with word 'IN'.
+Both medallions feature the Union flag on one side with the word 'OUT' and the European flag on the other side with word 'IN'.

 Internationally Renowned Medallions